-In a world full of breaking news, information and sound bites sometimes it difficult to get to the heart of the matter.
-There are many good reasons in this world to extol the virtues of the Christian life and the values we hold dear but in the end what good are they if we can’t live life together well?
+In a world full of breaking news, information and sound bites, sometimes it’s difficult to get to the heart of the matter.
+There are many good reasons in this world to extol the virtues of the Christian life and the values we hold dear, but in the end what good are they if we can’t live life together well?

 Can we just live this life together with others well?

 This world just has one thing to say to us.

 “Thank you for your profound dissertations on how to get to heaven, how to feel good about myself and how to live the perfect Christian life, but where is it?
 The Christians we see are popping the same pills we are for anxiety and sleeplessness; they are consumed with chasing the same dollar we are, and are as fearful about the future as we are.
 I am not nice, but either are they, and they are supposed to have Jesus.
 So where is it?
 Where are Christians living life together well?”

 Surely by the diagnosis above, we as the Body of Christ can be found guilty of failing this generation.
 I think the problem lies in what we lead with.
 What does our life say louder than our words?
 Let’s look together at some reasons why we find ourselves in this predicament.

 The Lord is not a cause.
 We as the people of God are famous for our role in helping orphans, advocating to end world hunger, crying for freedom, providing liberty and justice for all.
-The world would agree with us that these are all great causes but they wonder why year after year the problems still remain.
+The world would agree with us that these are all great causes, but they wonder why year after year why the problems still remain.

 We will spend countless of hours in prayer meetings and countless dollars in ways to explain the need, but fail to see what is right in front of us.
 You see the problem is always over there, with those people far away.
 As long as Christians can remain detached, they can claim to deal with the problems of this world.
 God forbid that it would touch our own homes!